 - Updating your time range or adding a filter to access more or less data.

 Predictive Analytics and Annotations

-Some time series charts will offer Advanced Analytics, Predictive Analytics, and Annotation.
+Some charts will offer Advanced Analytics, Predictive Analytics, and Annotation.
 Further details can be found:

 Save and Share the Chart

-At the top right of Explorer, select Save.
+At the top right of Chart Builder, select Save.